Audi S4: B5 suspension, brakes, wheels & tires

 The B5 S4 is fitted with 4-wheel independent suspension.
 The front suspension is a multi-link design with four individual control arms per wheel.
 The rear suspension is an unequal length double wishbone design; the lower control arms are mounted to a subframe which also carries the differential housing.
 Shock absorbers, coil springs, and anti-roll bars are fitted front and rear.

 The B5 S4 brake system consisted of radially ventilated discs, 321 mm in diameter by 30 mm thick up front, and 256 mm by 22 mm at the rear.
 Two-piston Lucas HP2 brake calipers at the front (with four pads per caliper), with Lucas single-piston sliding brake calipers at the rear.
 A Bosch ABS 5.3 four-channel Anti-lock Braking System (with Electronic Brakeforce Distribution (EBD) and Electronic Differential Lock (EDL) - and later with ESP or Electronic Stability Programme), coupled with a vacuum servo completed the system.

-Standard wheels were Audi's die-cast aluminium alloy six-arm 'Avus' 7.5Jx17H2 ET45 wheels, shod with 225/45 ZR17 performance tyres.
+Standard wheels were Audi's die-cast aluminium alloy six-arm 'Avus' 7.5Jx17H2 ET45 wheels, fitted with 225/45 ZR17 performance tyres.